We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 What about CVI?
 CVI can lead to all of the difficulties children with ADHD have.
 This does not mean that everyone with ADHD has CVI, but some will, and we think it is worth checking.
-Many of the suggestions for CVI, like reducing crowding and complexity, slowing things down, building memories and ensuring emotional and physical wellbeing, will help a child with ADHD behaviours caused by CVI.
+Many of the suggestions for CVI, like reducing crowding and complexity, slowing things down, building memories and ensuring emotional and physical wellbeing, will help a person with ADHD behaviours caused by CVI.
 If the behaviours are not caused by CVI, the suggestions certainly won't harm, and could still help.
-If CVI is diagnosed, then, in terms of labels, the child arguably no longer has ADHD.
+If CVI is diagnosed, then, in terms of labels, the person arguably no longer has ADHD.
 They have CVI leading to ADHD like reactive behaviours.

 Further reading UKs NHS Pages on ADHD.

 Auditory Processing Disorder (APD)

 Also sometimes called Central Auditory Processing Disorder (CAPD).